KyouyamaKazusa0805/Sudoku/README.md

 ## Intro to Solution Folders

+标题：*解决方案文件夹介绍*

 Here displays the introduction to all folders in this whole solution.

+这里陈列出所有本解决方案会使用到的文件夹的所有介绍。

 * `Sudoku.Core.Old`
     * The implementation of the sudoku meta data, such as sudoku [grid](https://github.com/Sunnie-Shine/Sudoku/blob/master/Sudoku.Core.Old/Data/Meta/Grid.cs) class and so on.
 Also provides some extension methods in this project, such as [string.Match([Pattern] string)](https://github.com/Sunnie-Shine/Sudoku/blob/master/Sudoku.Core.Old/Data/Extensions/StringEx.cs#L10).
 * `Sudoku`
     * The newer implementation of sudoku meta data.
 Different than `Sudoku.Core.Old`, all files are re-implemented by newer logic.
-For example, older implementation of grid class uses `CellInfo` struct to describe all information in a cell, which is a "vivid" description; while newer one uses bitwise operations (using 12 bits to represent a cell information, 3 bits for cell status and other 9 bits are candidates status).
+For example, older implementation of grid class uses `CellInfo` struct to describe all information in a cell; while newer one uses bitwise operations (using 12 bits to represent a cell information, 3 bits for cell status and other 9 bits are candidates status).
 * `Sudoku.Debugging`
     * The console program aiming to debugging codes logic of other projects.
 * `Sudoku.Diagnostics`